mephistolist/tito/README.md

 People from HardenedBSD have reported the shell here will also work with libhijack to add persistance.
 That utility will load a Shared Library in memory making this a complete In-Memory rootkit for BSD if you choose.

+Previously I did not include persistance with Linux as 1. - Persistance would require writing to disk and 2. - Many servers remain us thousands of days without a reboot making it pointless.
+In the optional-persistnace you may find an additional README file to deploy this feature if you choose.